-Campus librarians offer research skills workshops for your students in the classroom.
+Campus librarians offer research skills workshops for your students delivered online, synchronously or asynchronously.
 These workshops help your students succeed in their assignments and your courses.

 Our research skills workshops are based on the ACRL Framework for Information Literacy for Higher Education.

 The Framework identifies six threshold or core concepts for developing information literacy and research skills:

 - Scholarship as Conversation